Ketan-Ag/Mini-Page-Builder/README.md

 > On dropping the elements a new element is created and added to the screen

-> On dopping the label element a modal appears for configuration.
+> On dopping the elements on the screen, a modal appears for configuration.
 The modal auto-fills X and Y coordinates based on the drop location.
 Saving the configuration places the component on the page.

 > Users can drag the elements to change their positions.
 Clicking a element selects it and shows a red border.

-> Pressing Enter on a label element reopens the configuration modal.
+> Pressing Enter on a selected element reopens the configuration modal.

 > Pressing Delete on a selected element removes it from the page.